-Matsukawa's focus shifted from "survival" to "intervention" after a decade of documentary work in extreme cold regions—Norilsk (2018), Mongolia (2019), Yakutsk (2020)—where he observed how people and environments adapt under severe conditions.
-These experiences moved his attention from the spectacle of harsh places to the quieter procedures by which humans negotiate with them.
+Matsukawa's focus shifted from "survival" to "intervention" through documentary work in extreme cold regions—Norilsk (2018), Mongolia (2019), Yakutsk (2020).
+Staying with a nomadic family on the Mongolian steppe, watching people carry on daily life at minus fifty degrees in Yakutsk, and witnessing two contrasting forms of coexistence in Norilsk—these experiences moved his attention from the spectacle of harsh environments to the structures by which humans negotiate with them.

 Working with a medium-format digital system, he photographs landscapes as if compiling case files: evidence meant to be revisited, where the meaning of an intervention is decided not immediately, but years later.

-Matsukawa is a member of The Photographic Society of Japan.
+He is based in Tokyo and a member of The Photographic Society of Japan.